chris-townsend/PP4-Kitchen_Tales/README.md

 **Rebecca** from *CI tutor support* for the helpful information when trying to add a profanity filter.

-**Dario** for the continued support and advice throughout the project.
+**Dario** for his continued support and advice throughout the project.

 <br>